istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **Performance**

+- [ ] Feature coverage and test plans written and approved
 - [ ] Tests exist with the feature enabled that can be integrated with our automated performance testing.

 **API**